o355/PyWeather/README.md

 * DiSiqueira - Contributor - Has made 1 report.

 ## Sharing
-I've, among others have poured in hundreds of hours into making PyWeather what it is, and I plan to spend hundreds of more hours refining PyWeather.
+I've, among others have poured in over 1,000 hours into making PyWeather what it is, and I plan to spend hundreds of more hours refining PyWeather.

 If you'd like, please consider telling your friends, social media followers, whomever about PyWeather.
 Every star, fork, and user keeps me motivated to keep working on PyWeather.